johnny-morrice/sensephreak/README.md

 After running an example server command, visit the server in your browser.

-sensephreak runs on all available ports, so it's best to run it as a dockerized application.
+sensephreak runs on all available ports, so you might like to run it in a VM or as a dockerized application.

 ## Examples: